-Wifi: The district provides wifi access for staff in all locations and students at the high school and middle school.
-Once our wifi upgrade is complete, new wifi networks will be provided for staff, students and guests to access the Internet.
-Student wifi will continue to be filtered for inappropriate content per federal guidelines.
+Wifi: The district provides wifi access for staff and students in all locations in the district.
+High school and middle school students may also use the district's wifi on their personal devices which is filtered for inappropriate content per federal guidelines.

 File Services: The district supplies staff and students individual accounts on their respective building file server, providing secure storage and file sharing.

-Google Apps for Education: The district uses Google's free cloud-based suite for all staff and students.
+Google Suite: The district uses Google's free cloud-based suite for all staff and students.
 The suite includes email, calendar, cloud-based file storage, word processing, spreadsheet, presentation.